satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

-New application settings `Real Number Displayed Notation` and `Real Number Displayed Precision` enable control of how real-number properties are displayed in the ParaView client user interface.
+New application settings `Real Number Displayed Notation` and `Real Number Displayed Precision` enable control of how real-number properties are displayed in the Visocyte client user interface.
 These settings control how the property values are displayed, but the actual property values are stored in full precision.
 Regardless of the real number display settings, the full precision text is displayed when editing the property.